fissellab/bcp/Sag/QUICK_START.md

 # Reload environment
 source ~/.bashrc

-# Build and run
+# Build the application (no sudo)
 ./build_and_run.sh

+# Run the application (with sudo for GPS)
+sudo ./start.sh
 ```

+## Why Two Separate Scripts?

+- **Building** doesn't need root privileges and should preserve user environment variables (like `VCPKG_ROOT`)
+- **Running** requires root privileges to access GPS hardware (`/dev/ttyGPS`)
+- This separation prevents environment variable issues while maintaining hardware access

 ## Troubleshooting

 - **Don't use `sudo` with `build_and_run.sh`** - Run it as a regular user to preserve environment variables
+- **Do use `sudo` with `start.sh`** - Required for GPS device access
 - If you get "No such file or directory" errors, ensure submodules are initialized
 - If CMake configuration fails, check that `VCPKG_ROOT` is set correctly
 - GPS errors are normal if `/dev/ttyGPS` doesn't exist or is in use
 - The application works fine even without GPS hardware for testing purposes
 - On non-Ubuntu/Debian systems, use manual installation and refer to your system's package manager
-- If you get "vcpkg not found" errors when using sudo, run without sudo instead
+- If you get "vcpkg not found" errors when using sudo, run the build script without sudo first